ZigzagAwaka/DQ3AP/README.md

 In Dragon Quest III HD-2D Remake, all obtainable items (usable items, equipment, gold, ...) are shuffled into the multiworld.
 From chests to barrels, pots, bookshelves and important NPC events, you'll have a great time figuring out a route to complete your goal !

-Options to choose which locations are randomized, excluded or vanilla are available for those who want to configure some things before playing. *(planned !)*
+Options to choose which locations are randomized, excluded or vanilla are available for those who want to configure some things before playing.

-**Alpha warning notice: As this integration is currently playable, it's not yet stable (we are still on Alpha) meaning actually playing it might get you some issues!**

 ### What is the goal of the game when randomized ?